simoneb/grunt-awsebtdeploy/README.md

 ## Deployment types

-Two deployment types are supported, which can be configured in the task options.
+Three deployment types are supported, which can be configured in the task options.
 There is a common sequence of internal operations followed by all deployment types, which correspond to [AWS SDK operations](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/frames.html).